 You may even be tempted to forget the outside world for a bit, or better, turn the phone off for a few minutes.

 For some, it’s a lifestyle.
 For others, a weekend escape.
-If you’re considering buying your first motorcycle, read on for some things to consider.
+If you’re considering buying your first motorcycle, read on for some things to consider and how to configure your motorcycle financing with our motorcycle loan calculator.

 The first step, of course, is to develop the skills and knowledge needed to safely operate a motorcycle; a safety course with the Motorcycle Safety Foundation (MSF), is a great place to start.